Back Number: History

-In 2004, the band was formed by Iyori Shimizu in Gunma prefecture.
-The band was named "back number" because of a girl who had dated Shimizu in high school, dated another bandman.
+In 2004, Iyori Shimizu formed the band in Gunma Prefecture.
+The band was named "Back Number" because of a girl, who had dated Shimizu in high school, dated another musician.
 To her, Shimizu is an ex-boyfriend, a "back number".
-He wanted to make a "cooler" band than that guy's band with a hope that the girl might come back to him.
-It took two years for the band to come to shape with other members (not the current members) in line.
-Then some disagreements were born and other members' work priorities got in the way.
-The person who was in charge of the bass at that time wanted to quit and then joined Kazuya Kojima, who is a childhood friend of Shimizu and is now the current bassist.
-With Kojima joining, the band's activities were continued but this time, it was the drummer who wanted to withdraw from the band.
+He wanted to make a "cooler" band than the musician's band with a hope that the girl might come back to him.
+It would take two years for the band, to form with other members (not the current members) in line.
+Then disagreements happened and the members' other work got in the way.
+The bassist at the time left and Kazuya Kojima, who is a childhood friend of Shimizu, joined the band and is now the current bassist.
+With Kojima joining, the band continued on, but the drummer also left the band.
 While looking for another drummer, Shimizu heard that the band of the guy who had taken his girlfriend had disbanded.
-Hisashi Kurihara, who was the drummer of that band and also went to the same high school as Kazuya, was recruited into back number and has been in charge of the drum since then.
-After that, the guitarist withdrew and the band was left with its current line-up till now.
+Hisashi Kurihara, who was the drummer of that band and also went to the same high school as Kojima, was recruited to Back Number and has been the drummer ever since.
+After that, guitarist Makio Saito also left and the band became a trio, with its current line-up.

-In November 2004, the band first performed live at Isezaki DUSTBOWL.
+In November 2004, the band performed their first live show at Isezaki DUSTBOWL.

 Since 2005, voluntary live performances were held annually in November (until 2007), following the release of the demo CD.

 In 2007, the band performed a one-man live show, mobilized over 150 people and the tickets were sold out.
 In the same year, the band was chosen as the semi-best rocker (second place) from more than 100 bands at the band audition "ROCKERS 2007" sponsored by FM Gunma, which is a gateway for the northern Kanto band.
-It became a topic in the local media.
+It became well known in the local media.